JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 When TeamCity needs to start a build, it can apply either of the two possible settings:

 * Current settings on the TeamCity server.
-These are settings that include all latest changes applied to the server either via TeamCity UI or via a commit to the `.teamcity` directory in the VCS.
+These are settings that include all latest changes applied to the server either via TeamCity UI or via a commit to the [project settings directory](#Custom+Settings+Path) in the VCS.

 * Custom settings stored in the VCS.
-These are settings from the `.teamcity` directory stored in a non-default branch or in the specific revision selected for a build.
+These are settings from the [project settings directory](#Custom+Settings+Path) stored in a non-default branch or in the specific revision selected for a build.

 An ability to choose which of these two settings to apply grants you the following options:

-* Have [multiple branches](working-with-feature-branches.md) with different settings in the `.teamcity` directory.
+* Have [multiple branches](working-with-feature-branches.md) with different settings in the [project settings directory](#Custom+Settings+Path).
 This means your branch A can have parameters, steps, build features, artifact publishing rules and chain settings that differ from those in branch B.

-* Start [personal builds](personal-build.md) with changes made in the `.teamcity` directory, and these changes will affect the build behavior.
+* Start [personal builds](personal-build.md) with changes made in the [project settings directory](#Custom+Settings+Path), and these changes will affect the build behavior.

 * Add more flexibility to your [history builds](history-build.md).
 TeamCity initially attempts to use the settings corresponding to the moment of the selected change.
 Otherwise, the current project settings will be used.